Chiranjit680/Chiranjit680/README.md

 🎓 BTech ECE @ IIIT G
 💻 Passionate about AI , ML and Backend Dev

 You can see my projects here.
-I am passionate in tech and wish to use tech for the betterment of the world.
+I LOVE tech and wish to use tech for the betterment of the world.

-##TECH FOR THE BETTER
+#TECH FOR THE BETTER

 <!--
 **Chiranjit680/Chiranjit680** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.